dtsolovos/Covid-Practice-Project/README.md

 ## About

 This is a portfolio project to practice on SQL and Tableau.
 In it, I used what I have learned on SQL so far, along with some new knowledge acquired while trying to solve some problems that occured.
 Some ways may be faster or easier than others, but I needed the practice and used all of them.
-I got the dataset from [Our World In Data](https://ourworldindata.org/covid-deaths) and split it in 2 (cases/deaths and vaccinations), so that I could also practice JOINs.
+I got the dataset from [Our World In Data](https://ourworldindata.org/covid-deaths).
 I was very curious to explore Covid data myself, so the whole project was incredibly interesting to me.

-Here is the [Talbeau dashboard](https://public.tableau.com/views/CovidProject_16377520725710/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) I created, with some of the resulting tables here.
+Here is the resulting [Talbeau dashboard](https://public.tableau.com/views/CovidProject_16377520725710/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) I created.

 ## Project

-After splitting the dataset in Excel, I imported the data into SQL Server into 2 tables (CovidDeaths and CovidVaccinations), using the Import and Export Wizard.
+I imported the data into SQL Server using the Import and Export Wizard.

 First, I created a view containing only the variables I would be using most often.
 The "location" field contains not just country names, but also aggregate fields like "Asia" or "European Union" and "World" (I have no idea why).
 The "continent" fields of these particular records were left empty, so I tried to filter them out using ```IS NOT NULL```, but it did not work.
 It turned out that these "continent" fields were not actually blank but contained a space, so I used ```NOT IN(' ')```.
 The "total_cases" and "total_deaths" fields contain the total values up to each day, so the max values would be the actual total cases and deaths up to 17/11/2021.
 Their initial data type was bigint, but I needed to perform divisions which would result in decimal numbers, so I cast them as floats.
 ```